adityaarakal/instant-express-manager/README.md

 - ✅ Strict code quality enforcement with Git hooks and GitHub Actions
 - ✅ Enforcement lock system to protect enforcement files from modification
 - ✅ All TypeScript and ESLint errors resolved in production code
+- ✅ Clear all data functionality to reset the app to a clean state